cosmos/sdk-tutorials/academy/4-my-own-chain/game-fifo.md

     Note that you also need to call `SetNextGame`.

-3. In the handler when rejecting a game, remove the game from the FIFO:
+3. In the handler, when rejecting a game remove the game from the FIFO:

     ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/fea86db8/x/checkers/keeper/msg_server_reject_game.go#L38]
     ...